darrenrector91/iTrack_solo_project/README.md

 ## Acknowledgments

 * Kris Szafranski for his expert tuteledge and guidance
-* Dane Smith for always anse=wering the obvious questions and walking through the samllest of problems
+* Dane Smith for always answering the obvious questions and walking through the samllest of problems
 * Monica Wheeler for sitting next to me and listening to me groan all day and for helping me through some blockers